pavelyurlov/GAN-Project/README.md

   • ghosts https://cernbox.cern.ch/index.php/s/9Ui4xKerEDdw7Fv (these are 'fake' tracks - i.e. random tracker hits that look like a track from a real particle)

-We use only kaons, muons, pions and protons.
+We focus on kaons, muons, pions and protons only.